Keith Jones (ice hockey)

 Keith Jones (born November 8, 1968) is a Canadian former professional ice hockey player and current executive.
 He was a hockey studio analyst for NBC/NBCSN from 2005–2021 and TNT from 2021–2023.
-He currently works as the President of Hockey Operations for the Philadelphia Flyers.
+He currently works as the president of hockey operations for the Philadelphia Flyers.
 In 491 NHL games, Jones produced a total of 258 points between 1992 and 2000.

 Minor Hockey

-Keith grew up in Brantford - the hometown of Wayne Gretzky.
+Keith grew up in Brantford - the hometown of NHL legend Wayne Gretzky.
 He played minor hockey for the Paris Wolfpack of the OMHA until Midget before two seasons playing Jr.C. for the Paris Mounties (OHA) at age 17 and 18.

 It is believed that Jones is the only player to play Jr.C. level hockey in Ontario at age 18 and eventually crack the National Hockey League.
 Two others, Hunter Drew (Anaheim) and Ryan Jones (no relation - Edmonton) played Jr.C. at 17 and eventually cracked the NHL.
 Jones played Midget at 16, Jr.C. at 17 and 18 and then Jr.B. at age 19.

 At age 19 he moved up to the Niagara Falls Canucks of the Golden Horseshoe Jr.B. hockey league.
 It was in Niagara Falls that he secured a hockey scholarship to Western Michigan in 1988.

 Playing career

-Jones was drafted in the seventh round, 141st overall, of the 1988 NHL Entry Draft by the Washington Capitals.
+Jones was drafted in the seventh round, 141st overall, of the 1988 NHL entry draft by the Washington Capitals.
 He played his college hockey at Western Michigan University, and professionally for the Capitals, Colorado Avalanche and Philadelphia Flyers.
 He played in 491 NHL games, scoring 117 goals and assisting on 141 others for a total of 258 points.

 While playing with the Flyers, Jones is credited with likely saving Eric Lindros' life by insisting the team send him to the hospital following an injury that caused Lindros to lose three liters of blood overnight.